imrsaleh/widevineKeys-GUI/README.md

 1- python 3

-2- CDM in WVD format in Device folder ( not included and don't ask me where to find it )
+2- CDM in WVD format in the same folder ( not included and don't ask me where to find it )

 3- install requirements
 ```